 Welcome to the Daily News Chronicle

-On the average morning, there are a few hundred cybersecurity posts and news alerts I peruse.
-Now, I readily admit that some of this is due to the inability to keep up with things during the work day, but there are honestly some days with over a hundred posts that end up on my to-be-read list.
-While the list is predominantly cybersecurity-based news, its peppered with quantum, AI/ML, 5G, blockchain and many other new, exciting technologies that I may run across.
+On an average morning, there are a few hundred cybersecurity posts and news alerts I peruse.
+Now, I readily admit that some of this is due to the inability to keep up with things during the workday, but there are honestly some days with over a hundred posts that end up on my to-be-read list.
+While the list is predominantly cybersecurity-based news, it’s peppered with quantum, AI/ML, 5G, blockchain and many other new, exciting technologies that I may run across.